Generic selectors

 • Height and regional differences

-By the end, you’ll gain a deeper understanding of Swiss appearance, giving you a look into the beauty and variety of this Alpine nation.
+By the end, you’ll get a deeper sense of what it means to look Swiss, and you’ll have a new appreciation for the variety and beauty of this Alpine nation.

 1. Swiss Appearance